 Prepare focaccia dough

-- Preheat oven to 200°F. Grease bottom and sides of a cast iron skillet or 8 or 9-inch cake pan.
+- Preheat oven to 200°F. Grease bottom and sides of a cast iron skillet or 8 or 9-inch cake pan with 1 tablespoon of olive oil.

 - Add warm water and sugar to the bowl of a stand mixer with the paddle attachment, or a large mixing bowl, and stir to combine.

 - Sprinkle in yeast and stir.
 Wait 5-10 minutes for yeast to get foamy.

 - In another bowl, whisk together flour, salt, and parmesan cheese.

 - Add 1 cup of the flour mixture to the yeast/water mixture and mix until combined.

-- Add chopped olives, garlic powder, and italian seasoning and stir until combined.
+- Add chopped olives, garlic powder, italian seasoning, and 3 tablespoon of olive oil and stir until combined.

 - With mixer on low, gradually add remaining ¾ cup of flour mixture to the yeast/water mixture and mix until dough pulls away from the sides of the bowl.